 It is likely that emotions will take over, but don’t be ashamed or embarrassed.
 No one will judge you, grief is a natural process, and everyone deals with it differently.
 Go easy on yourself, you have been through huge emotional upheaval and your feelings are fragile.
 Exercise has been proven to improve mood and reduce anxiety – if you are feeling on the edge between “ok” and “not ok” why not ask a friend to go on a walk, you may find it will clear your head.

-On Christmas Day, try to set aside some alone time in the morning to acknowledge the loss of your loved one.
-Spend this time remembering them and focusing on your happy memories, allowing yourself this time to feel.
-You may wish to visit the grave or a special place to your loved one on Christmas Morning or you may wish to just have 5 minutes in the laundry room like I did, it doesn’t matter.
-What matters is that you are taking some time for you.
+On Christmas Day, try to set aside some alone time in the morning of acknowledge the loss of your loved on.
+Spend this time remembering them and focusing on your happy memories, allowing yourself this time to cry.

 Thinking of you this Christmas,